jcu-eresearch/TerriaMap/README.md

 npm start        # Start the server in the background npm run watch    # Build the site, and watch for changes
 ```

+Open your browser to http://localhost:3001

+## Camera positioning

+If you are chasing how to position the camera look at `wwwroot/init/camera.json`.